archie-was-taken/urbanclictionary/README.md

 WORD is **required**, RESULT_NUMBER and PAGE_NUMBER are **optional**

-where word is the word you want to look for
+WORD is the word you want to look for

 result is the definition you want
 ![example of a result/definition](result.png)